Kill0geR/Pytheas22/README.md

 First of all
 ===========

-Change to root (in Linux):
+Change to root (on Linux):

 `sudo su`

-Clone my project with (works also in Windows):
+Clone my project with (works also on Windows):

 `git clone https://github.com/Kill0geR/Pytheas22`